Error Resilient Space Partitioning: On the Maximum Possible Error Resilience

-\begin{proof} Consider a square $S$ such that $\lambda(S)=n^2$ (for some `large' $n$).
-By the pigeonhole principle, there exists a color (say, black) that covers at least $n^2/k$ of the area of $S$.
+\begin{proof} Consider a cube $S$ such that $\lambda(S)=n^d$ (for some `large' $n$).
+By the pigeonhole principle, there exists a color (say, black) that covers at least $\frac{n^d}{k}$ of the volume of $S$.
 Look at the black tiles whose intersection with $S$ is non-empty, and denote their intersections with $S$ by $T'_1,T'_2,\ldots,T'_m$.
-Hence, we have $m$ `black' subsets of $S$, each of area at most 1, whose total area is at least $n^2/k$.
+Hence, we have $m$ `black' subsets of $S$, each of volume at most 1, whose total volume is at least $\frac{n^d}{k}$.